Memory that learns what works. So you can do more of it.

 • update_memory - Corrects or updates existing memories

-• archive_memory - Removes outdated information
+• delete_memory - Removes outdated information

 How does Roampal know when something worked?